asklar/xaml-islands/readme.md

     1> type: Microsoft.UI.Xaml.Controls.IWebView2
     ```

-d.
-You need an application manifest to mark your app as working on 19h1 since that was the first XAML islands release:
+- You need an application manifest to mark your app as working on 19h1 since that was the first XAML islands release:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>